iotblackbelt/nifimodule/README.md

 # Apache Nifi Azure Iot Edge Module
 The Apache Nifi Azure Iot Edge Module is a module that can be used to run Apache Nifi on IoT Edge and use it a an ingestion module.
-The module is a nodejs wrapper that ensure the modules twin communication and start Apache Nifi in the container.
-Apache Nifi can then use MQTT connectivity (PublishMQTT processor) to communicate with the IoT Edge Hub.
-The code to create this module is contained in this repository, but you can also use the ready build module on Docker Hub.
-The documentation below will describe the steps to take to setup and deploy the module to your Azure IoT Edge device.
+The module is a Node.js wrapper that enables the module twin communication and starts Apache Nifi in the container.
+Apache Nifi can then use native MQTT connectivity (PublishMQTT processor) to communicate with the IoT Edge Hub.
+The code to create this module is featured in this repository, but you can also use the ready built module on Docker Hub.
+The documentation below will describe the steps to take to setup and deploy the ready built module to your Azure IoT Edge device.

 # Steps to deploy the Apache Nifi Azure Iot Edge Module
 Deploying the module will require the follwing steps: